Neurosurgery-Brain-Tumor-Center-DiazLab/CONICS/README.md

   ```

-A tutorial how to use the data on a Smart-Seq2 dataset can be found [on the CONICSmat Wiki page](https://github.com/diazlab/CONICS/wiki/Tutorial---CONICSmat;---Dataset:-SmartSeq2-scRNA-seq-of-Oligodendroglioma).
+A tutorial how to use CONICSmat with a Smart-Seq2 dataset can be found [on the CONICSmat Wiki page [CLICK here]](https://github.com/diazlab/CONICS/wiki/Tutorial---CONICSmat;---Dataset:-SmartSeq2-scRNA-seq-of-Oligodendroglioma).